 the "power of the breath" will be celebrated through creative, artistic expressions of African/Melanin centered poetry, song, dance, and performance.

-This conference will serve as a profound, transformative gathering and health fair of people of color healing people of color who seek freedom to live their lives without fear of racism, oppression, poverty, police brutality and the traumatic harassment situations that occur "living while black", not just in America but around the world.
+This Breath Mastery Freedom Series will serve as a profound, transformative gathering and health fair of people of color healing people of color who seek freedom to live their lives without fear of racism, oppression, poverty, police brutality and the traumatic harassment situations that occur "living while black", not just in America but around the world.

-We will share how our common heritage in seeking freedom in the past, continues to impact us today, and use this year's National Juneteenth Freedom Day, as the "moment" to master our best lives, using the common bond of the Breath to gain freedom though of our best health and wellness.
+We will share how our common heritage in seeking freedom in the past, continues to impact us today, and use in June, the National Juneteenth Freedom Day as our rally theme , as the "moment" to master our best lives, using the common bond of the Breath to gain freedom though of our best health and wellness.

 WHY DO WE CELEBRATE JUNETEENTH?

-The 2nd Breath Mastery Freedom Festival serves as a pre-commemorate gathering and health fair for Juneteenth National Freedom Day annually held June 19, which is the oldest, African American wholy day celebration that started in 1865.
+The Breath Mastery Freedom Series kicks off at the commemorate virtual gathering for Juneteenth National Freedom Day annually held June 19, which is the oldest, African American wholy day celebration that started in 1865.
 Juneteenth is a day filled with pride, heritage and celebration for many African Americans.
 Juneteenth is one of many "Emancipation Day" celebrations in the U.S.A. and worldwide.

 Juneteenth is the combination of the words June and 19th which marks the day in 1865 when Union Soldiers marched into the deepest parts of the former Confederacy in Galveston, Texas, one of the last confederate states where enslaved people were keep in captivity..